- Dr Chad Damro

 - Phd (University of Pittsburgh)

-In addition to Senior Lecturer of Politics and International Relations, Chad is Jean Monnet Chair and Head of the Jean Monnet Centre of Excellence.
+In addition to Senior Lecturer of Politics and International Relations, Chad is Academic Convenor of the FUTURES Jean Monnet Centre of Excellence.
 He is also Co-Director of the Europa Institute at the University of Edinburgh.
 Chad is a Visiting Professor at the College of Europe in Bruges, Belgium, and has served as a Fernand Braudel Senior Fellow at the European University Institute in Florence, Italy.
 He has also served as a Policy Analyst at the Center for Strategic and International Studies in Washington, DC; a Visiting Fellow at the University of Leuven's Institute for European and International Policy; a Jean Monnet Fellow at the European University Institute in Florence; a Center Associate at the University of Pittsburgh's EU Center; a Visiting Scholar at Texas A&M University and an EU Fulbright Scholar at the Vrije Universiteit Brussel.
 Chad was awarded the Sir Bernard Crick prize (New Entrant) for excellence in teaching by the UK's Political Studies Association.
 His reseach has been funded by the European Commission and the Carnegie Trust, including research positions in the FP7 MERCURY project on 'Multilateralism and the EU' and the TRANSWORLD project on 'Redefining the Transatlantic Relationship'.
 He is also a member of the editorial boards of the Journal of European Public Policy and the EU-China Observer as well as editor of the Routledge-UACES Contemporary European Studies Book Series.

 Chad's research falls within the fields of International Relations and International Political Economy, with particular emphases on international regulatory relations, transatlantic relations and the European Union in international politics.
 He is particularly interested in exploring both the international and domestic sources of International Relations and the causal interaction of material, institutional and ideational factors.
 Such issues appear prominently in his conceptualisation and research agenda on Market Power Europe.
 In other publications, he explores similar issues and questions, with the tools of comparative politics, public policy and foreign policy analysis.
 His research covers a number of policy areas, including regulation (broadly conceived), competition policy, industrial policy, higher education policy, trade policy and environmental policy.
 Visit Chad's research profile at Academia.edu.